Tom-Nagy/walking-around/README.md

 #### This website is the best way to answer their needs because :

-* It provides a form for people to apply for joining the club.
+* It provides a form for people to apply for joining the Club.
 * It provides useful tips for hikers.
 * It gives inspiration and motivation for outside activities through content and pictures.
-* It provides a meeting Schedule.
+* It provides meeting information.
+* It gives information about the Club activities.

 ### **User Stories**